 Labs shed their puppy coats between 4 and 5 months of age.
 You will start to see their longer coats come in during this time as they start approaching adulthood.

 Do Labs shed in the spring, summer, or fall?

-Labs shed year-round.
-But it’s worst in the Winter and in the spring as mentioned before.
+Labs shed heavily year-round.
+But it’s worst in the winter and in the spring, as mentioned before.

 So do Labrador Retrievers shed?
 That answer is a resounding YES.
 But most dogs shed to some extent, so it really just comes down to managing the hair.
 Maintaining a clean home when you own a Labrador isn’t difficult.
 You just need to groom your Lab regularly and feed your Labrador the proper nutrition.
 It definitely won’t hurt you to pick a Labrador with a coat color that matches your floors or furniture!

 Thank you so much for sharing all of this advice.
 We have had our yellow Labrador for 8 yrs now, and have never been able to totally manage the shedding.
 I think my dog is shedding worse now that we’re having an early heat wave; plus, I recently changed to Hi Point dog food.
 I have just begun adding fish oil supplements once daily to his meals.
 I’ll try him on the Hill’s Science Diet.
 I do comb him with a fine-toothed metal comb and bathe him about once per month with a de-shedding shampoo, but the shedding is still extremely heavy.

 I normally have him in the house for the majority of the day and always every night, except tonight, because even though I’ve combed him for 30 minutes, more hair and dander are falling off him.

 Do you recommend the Furminator brush instead of the metal comb?

 Each dog is different but we do find the Furminator to be the best overall for shedding.
 You can read more in our deshedder review.